JonathanMSifleet/Servlet-Coursework/Readme.md

     - Click "Create Database"
     - Enter the database name "servletcoursework"
     - Click "Create"
-10. Click "Overview" in the left side-panel
+11. Click "Overview" in the left side-panel
-11. Click "Import"
+12. Click "Import"
     - Source: Click "browse" and select the previously created bucket and uploaded "createfilms.sql"
     - File format: SQL
     - Database: "servletcoursework"
     - Click "Import"
-12. Scroll down to the section "Connect to this instance"
+13. Scroll down to the section "Connect to this instance"
-13. Copy the Public IP address, e.g. "34.142.42.120"
+14. Copy the connection string
-14. Open the file found in the project root/src/ISQLOperations.java
+15. Open the file found in the project root/src/ConnectionPool/ConnectionPoolSingleton.java
-15. Replace the IP address found in the url with the copied IP address, e.g.:
+16. Replace the variable "connectionName" with the connection string e.g.:
-    - String url = "jdbc:mysql://34.105.148.68:3306/servletcoursework?user=root";
+    - String url = "servletcoursework-336513:europe-west2:servletcourseworkdb2";
-    - becomes:
+17. Replace the variable "databaseName" with the name of the database, it should be "servletcoursework" if step 10 was followed correctly
-    - String url = "jdbc:mysql://34.142.42.120/servletcoursework?user=root";
+18. Replace the variable "password" with the password generated in step 5
-16. Repeat step 10 from the Back-end setup section
+19. Repeat step 9 from the Back-end setup section

 ## Front-end ##